 Don't: Borrow for spending money in lieu of working part time.

 Basically, if you can pay for something any other way than borrowing, then you should do so.
-When you're tempted to use your loan money to pay for things that you don't need, like dinner at a fancy restaurant or a new video game console, remind yourself that you'll be paying that money back with interest for years after you've stopped enjoying that meal or Xbox.
+When you're tempted to use your loan money to pay for things that you don't need, like dinner at a fancy restaurant or a new video game console, remind yourself that you'll pay that money back with interest for years after you've stopped enjoying that meal or Xbox.
 If you live like a student while you're in school, you won't have to live like one when you're out.

 Reduce Your Costs